Jcode-Official/Jcode-Devlog/devlog.md

 ## JCODE EDITOR DEVLOG
 UNKNOWN, AROUND FEB 2025: Created Jcode 2.0 04/16/2025: Began exploring options for a new visual refresh for the coding editor interface.

 04/21/2025: Set the "Flat Design" mode as the default visual style for the editor on initial load.

 04/22/2025: Implemented minor performance improvements within the scripting area for better handling of blocks.

+05/30/2025: Allowed changes so that Jcode is NOT locked on flat mode.
+Updated these changes on jcode-official.neocities.org and the Github Repo